PROJECTION MAPPING BASICS

 What Can You Project Map Onto?

 Projection mapping is a technique that allows you to project video and images onto non-flat surfaces, such as buildings, sports-playing surfaces, sculptures, or other 3D objects.
+For a deep dive read our blog post on the best locations for projection mapping.
 Some common surfaces that can be projection-mapped include:

 Download Projection Mapping Basics E-Book